Search by Keyword

 (John Lennon - Paul McCartney)

 "Anyone who is one of the best in his field - as Dylan is - is bound to influence people."
 This statement from John Lennon in 1964 indicated where he placed the credit for his change in songwriting style.
-While other songs written earlier that year touched on aspects of the Bob Dylan sound (such as the puffing harmonica on "I Should Have Known Better"), the first Lennon song that is openly credited by all sources as being musically and lyrically influenced by Dylan is the second track on the British "Beatles For Sale" album, "I'm A Loser."
+While other songs written earlier that year touched on aspects of the Bob Dylan sound (such as the puffing harmonica on "I Should Have Known Better"), the first Lennon song that is openly credited by all sources as being musically and lyrically influenced by Bob Dylan is the second track on the British "Beatles For Sale" album, "I'm A Loser."

-This is not to say that Dylan was the only inspiration for the song.
-Nor is it to say that Bob himself didn't take a little inspiration from The Beatles as well.
+This is not to say that Bob Dylan was the only inspiration for the song.
+Nor is it to say that he himself didn't take a little inspiration from The Beatles as well.
 "I wouldn't be surprised if we influenced him in some way," was how John continued the above quote.
-Influence they did, the result being Dylan's March 1965 album "Bringing It All Back Home" which included a whole album side with an electric band, something that alienated many fans but brought him into the mainstream.
+Influence they did, the result being Bob Dylan's March 1965 album "Bringing It All Back Home" which included a whole album side with an electric band, something that alienated many fans but brought him into the mainstream.

-The Beatles' music began in earnest to steer toward growth (as did Dylan's) in late 1964.
+The Beatles' music began in earnest to steer toward growth (as did Bob Dylan's) in late 1964.
 The title "I'm A Loser" itself was quite bold; something that teenage girls definitely didn't view John Lennon as.
 Young fans didn't think twice about accepting introspective and revealing lyrics if they were from their favorite British quartet.
 And older music listeners could only stop and wonder why the hottest artist of the year would release a song by that name.
 So if you look at it that way, The Beatles recording a song entitled "I'm A Loser" was a win-win all the way around.

 Songwriting History